gromakovsky/Orchid/README.md

 Run `stack setup` and then `stack build` to build the compiler.
 Run `stack exec Orchid -- <ARGUMENTS>` to run the compiler.
 Run `stack exec orchid -- --help` to get a full list of options.

 If you want to run tests use `stack test Orchid` command.

+## Known bugs

+-- return is required even if function returns void